-You may not discharge a dangerous weapon or

-firearm under any of the following circumstances:
+Utah Code § 76-10-508 You may not discharge a dangerous weapon or firearm under any of the following circumstances:

+- From a vehicle

+- From, upon or across any highway

+- At power lines or signs

+- · At railroad equipment or facilities, including any sign or signal

+- Within Utah state park camp or picnic

+- A crossbow

-- From a vehicle - From, upon or across any highway - At power lines or signs - At railroad equipment or facilities, including any sign or signal - Within Utah state park camp or picnic sites, overlooks, golf courses, boat ramps or developed beaches - Without written permission from the owner or property manager, within 600 feet of: - A house, dwelling or any other building - Any structure in which a domestic animal is kept or fed, including a barn, poultry vard, corral, feeding pen or stockvard
+sites, overlooks, golf courses, boat ramps or developed beaches

+• Without written permission from the owner or property manager, within 600 feet of:

+- A house, dwelling or any other building - Any structure in which a domestic animal is kept or fed, including a barn, poultry yard, corral, feeding pen or stockyard

-State parks (new)
+State parks

 Utah Code § 76-10-508 and Utah Admin.
-Rule R651-614-4

-New this year: Hunting of wildlife is allowed within the boundaries of all state park areas, except those areas and hunts specifically closed by the Utah Division of State Parks and Recreation in Utah Admin.
+Rule R651-614-4 Hunting of wildlife is allowed within the boundaries of all state park areas, except those areas and hunts specifically closed by the Utah Division of State Parks and Recreation in Utah Admin.
 Rule R651-614.
-For more information, visit stateparks.utah. gov/resources/hunting-at-state-park.
+For more information, visit stateparks.utah.gov/resources/ hunting-at-state-park.